 Euthanasia involves the injection of a medication very similar to a general anaesthetic.
 Your pet will go to sleep and then pass away.
 Sometimes a sedation will be given first to help calm and relax your pet.
-At this current time to protect you and our staff from Covid-19 we will carry out preliminary work such as catheter placement with you waiting outside the surgery.
 The exact details of how the procedure is performed will be discussed fully on the day.
 You may decide to leave your pet with us or to stay with them.
-If you wish to be present we request that you must wear gloves and a face covering.
 We will help you do whatever feels right for you, and you may stay for as long, or as short a time as you wish.

 What happens to my pet’s body after euthanasia?